 What are they doing to make Facebook marketing easier for businesses?
 Lots of things.
 They're working on streamlining their advertising offerings.
 They're rolling out a new version of Facebook Insights.

 But their latest offering, announced July 25th, is a complete resource hub for businesses, called Facebook for Business.

 Announced in a blog post, the new site will be "the central destination for the news, information, and inspiration that marketers can use to drive business results with Facebook."
 It aims to become the go-to spot for companies of all sizes looking for information on Facebook marketing.
 The site is still in beta and will be developed more over the next few months, but there's already a lot there.
 So far, the site has:

 - A "Getting Started" section with specific pages on different business goals, from driving in-store sales to increasing online purchases to brand and product awareness.
 There's also a Facebook Basics page and a video page called Facebook Business Live.

 - A "Solutions" section with dedicated pages for every product (pages, advertising, advanced advertising, platform, and measurement and insights) with additional links to resources found on each page.
 There are also industry-specific resource pages found under this section.

 - My favorite section, Success Stories.
 Businesses can learn from the success of others by reading case studies of other Facebook marketers.
-The companies featured range from large brands like Volvo and Domino's Pizza to small businesses like Sweet Cheeks Diaper Company and State Bicycle Company.
+The companies featured range from large brands like Volvo and Domino's Pizza to small businesses like State Bicycle Company.
 The 56 (as of right now) case studies in this section highlight all kinds of different goals and tactics that businesses on Facebook have and use.

 - A "Get Help" section with support information and links to the Help Center, community, and information on their Preferred Marketing Developers program.